sangttruong/hybcast/README.md

-# Sessionality
+# Modeling Strategies for Complex Seasionality Time-series

-Modeling strategies for seasonality in time-series data
+Multiple tactics were use to model complex seasionality in time-series, such as sinusodal model, seasional ARIMA, dynamic harmonic regression, BATS, and TBATS model.